By Jean-Yves Solinga

 ($19.95, (7” X 10”) Paperback, 180 pages)

-This is a remarkable book and debut from a poet, Jean-Yves Solinga, who has lived through some of the important social upheavals of the late 20th century and writes from the depth of his soul.
-A book of poetry that must be read by all those interested in a singularly unique view of life that may redefine the capacity of poetry to be what it should be: the art of expressing pure thought about the existential human condition.
+This is an impressive book and debut from a poet, Jean-Yves Solinga, who has lived through some of the important social upheavals of the late 20th century and writes from the depth of his soul.
+A book of poetry with a singularly unique view of life that may redefine the capacity of poetry to be what it should be: the art of expressing pure thought about the existential human condition.

 Between North Africa and New England exists the landscape of many of these poems.
 In Arabic, Sidi Moussa is the Moses of the Bible: the patron saint of the wanderer.